Blog

 Effective keyword strategy

-An effective keyword strategy means spending more money on high-performing keywords and less on non-converting keywords.
-This helps maximize visibility, which causes an increase in both ad sales and organic sales and ultimately helps lower ACoS and TACoS.
+An effective keyword strategy means spending more money on high-performing keywords and less on non-converting ones.
+This helps maximize visibility, which increases both ad-attributed sales and organic sales, ultimately lowering ACoS and TACoS.

 The first step to this is identifying the high-performing keywords.
 Amazon’s search term report provides data on how customers are finding you through search.
-It shows the clicks, impressions, and conversions that each search term is generating.
+It shows the clicks, impressions, and conversions generated by each search term.

 The next step is to use this data to find high-performing keywords and create manual campaigns with them.
 This process is also called keyword harvesting.